 So Which One is best for me?

-When it comes to choosing between Wi-Fi and Bluetooth for your home audio system, there are several factors to consider.
+When choosing between Wi-Fi and Bluetooth for your home audio system, there are several factors to consider.

 One of the biggest differences between Wi-Fi and Bluetooth is their range.
 Wi-Fi has a much larger range potential than Bluetooth, allowing your network configuration to determine how far your connectivity extends.
 This allows you to connect to the internet and stream music from anywhere in your home that receives a Wi-Fi signal.
 Having your range dependent on your Wi-Fi networks allows you to increase your range coverage over time using products like wireless extenders.